lanl/flit/README.md

 **FLIT: A Generic Fortran Library based on Interfaces and Templates**

 `FLIT` is a generic Fortran library mainly for
- - Single/multi-dimensional array manipulation
+ - Single- and multi-dimensional array manipulation
- - Flexible parameter reading from textual file or command line arguments
+ - Flexible parameter reading from text files or command-line arguments
  - Signal and image filtering and processing
  - Integral transforms
  - Interpolation
  - Statistical functions
  - etc.

-We provide user-friendly interfaces for similar functionalities with different data types, attempting to demonstrate the possibility of accelerating scientific application development using modern Fortran. `FLIT` may be useful for developing applications in computational physics, computational seismology, applied geophysics, signal and image processing, and so on.
+We provide user-friendly interfaces for similar functionality across different data types, attempting to demonstrate the possibility of accelerating scientific application development using modern Fortran. `FLIT` may be useful for developing applications in computational physics, computational seismology, applied geophysics, signal and image processing, and related fields.

-The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
+This work is supported by Los Alamos National Laboratory's (LANL's) Laboratory Directed Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
-The research used high-performance computing resources provided by LANL's Institutional Computing program.
+This research used high-performance computing resources provided by LANL's Institutional Computing program.

-The work is approved for public release by LANL's Feynman Center for Innovation (FCI) under reference #O4767.
+This work is approved for public release by LANL's Feynman Center for Innovation (FCI) under reference #O4767.

-# Requirement
+# Requirements
  - Platform: Linux
- - Compiler: [Intel's oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html), including ifx, mpiifx, icx, icpx; other Fortran compilers (e.g., gfortran) are not supported at this moment.
+ - Compiler: [Intel's oneAPI HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html), including ifx, mpiifx, icx, and icpx; other Fortran compilers (e.g., gfortran) are not supported at this time.
  - (Optional) HDF5

 # Use
-The user can use `test_install.sh` to install `FLIT` and its dependencies and set relevant environment variables.
-The compiled `FLIT` will be at `lib` including module/submodule files and a single static library file, `libflit.a`.
+The user can use `test_install.sh` to install `FLIT` and its dependencies and set the relevant environment variables.
+The compiled `FLIT` files will be in `lib`, including module/submodule files and a single static library file, `libflit.a`.

 To run examples:
 ```